 Ads that show an accident happening because someone was using drugs, such as one where a kid picks up a gun and accidentally shoots his friend while high, or one where a little girl is shown getting into a pool unsupervised and a narration says, "Don't feel bad.
 Just tell her parents you weren't watching her because you were getting stoned.
 They'll understand."
 The only message that viewers get from this is "Make sure you're more careful than these people while using drugs".

 An ad from the early 2000's depicts two kids in the bathroom at a concert getting high before a cop comes in and busts them.
 A caption appears on the screen saying "Marijuana can get you busted.
 Harmless?"
-It's telling viewers that the reason marijuana is bad because it's illegal, which leads to the viewer to think that there would be no problem if it was legal.
+It's telling viewers that the reason marijuana is bad is simply because it's illegal, which leads the viewer to think that there would be no problem if it was legal.

 Another ad from the early 2000's depicts dealing with peer pressure.
 It shows a kid walking into a room and getting offered some weed by a laid back stoner.
 The kid makes up an excuse, and the scene repeats several times with the kid walking into the room again, each time offering a different excuse.
 Finally he tells the stoner, "It's just not for me." to which the stoner simply shrugs and replies, "It's cool."
 The ad certainly portrayed the stoner as much more relaxed and laid back than the uptight other kid.